mainkoon81/oo-Study-MCMC-R-II/README.md

 our sampling algorithm can be described as consisting of two components:
  - The first component **generates** a `priori models`, that is, models sampled with a frequency distribution equal to the a priori distribution in the model space.
 This is accomplished by means of a random walk.
 This step may consist of a large number of mutually dependent sub-processes, each of which generates part of the a priori models.
  - The second component **accepts or rejects** attempted moves of the a `priori random walk` with probabilities that depend on the models ability to reproduce observations.
 > In this algorithm, the a priori distribution need not be given by an explicit formula.

-The definition of which models are accessible from a given model is an essential ingredient of the method.
-We will “jump” from a model to a neighboring model.
-Output from the combined algorithm consists of a `collection of models`.
-This collection of models is shown to have a frequency distribution that is (asymptotically) proportional to the a **posteriori** distribution in the model space????

-## But how to build the prior metagram?
+## OK, but how to build the prior metagram?

 ### What's the matter?
  - **σ(m)** represents our a posteriori information, deduced from `σ(m)` = k*`ρ(m)`*`L(m)`